wangcheng666/ActionFormer/README.md

 **[Optional] Evaluating Our Pre-trained Model**

 We also provide a pre-trained model for THUMOS 14.
-The model with all training logs can be downloaded from [this Google Drive link](https://drive.google.com/file/d/1isG3bc1dG5-llBRFCivJwz_7c_b0XDcY/view?usp=sharing).
+The model with all training logs can be downloaded from [this BaiduYun link](https://pan.baidu.com/s/1KsVWVQ6RF9mg87c0YUwH9Q?pwd=fknf).
 To evaluate the pre-trained model, please follow the steps listed below.

 * Create a folder *./pretrained* and unpack the file under *./pretrained* (or elsewhere and link to *./pretrained*).
 * The folder structure should look like